-In this article, we will learn about the Hydraulic Grade Line (HGL) and Total Energy Line (TEL) with a diagram.
+In this article, we will learn about the Hydraulic Grade Line (HGL) and Total Energy Line (TEL) with a diagram and formula.

 Hydraulic Grade Line (HGL)